Arellano-Jann/zoombot-w-playwright/README.md

 7. I wonder if you can record in headless.
 I don't think so though.
 Counter to this is to take a screenshot every few seconds and play those images in sequential order.
 Put it into a folder of course.x
 8. Access transcription/log and if name has been said, issue a wakeup call or playa prerecorded "idk"
 9. Waiting room logic
+10. Join Zoom Breakout room - do this by tuesday or tomorrow morning

 ## Known Issues
 1. Link is wonky and has to be fully working/loaded beforehand.
 I put "#success" at the end of the zoom link to have it automatically loaded.
 I think it's a memory issue but I believe that the 2 root causes are: auto-downloading the app or a popup (not seen in the screenshots).
 I'm not really sure but I've tried: `on(download)`, `on(dialog)`, `wait_for_load_state()`, `slow_mo=10000`, `timeout=0` and there still is the horrific never ending loading.